lcx366/STARQUERY/README.md

 >>> print(sc_simplified)
 ```

 The `simplify()` method filters stars based on a specified magnitude threshold (e.g., mag_threshold = 13.0) and updates star positions according to their proper motion, adjusted to the specified observation time (t_pm = 2019.5).
-The simplified catalog is stored in a dedicated folder:`./starcatalogs/simplified/at-hyg24/mag13.0/epoch2019.5/`.
+The simplified catalog is saved to the current working directory under the path: `starcatalogs/simplified/at-hyg24/mag13.0/epoch2019.5/`.

 ### Load the Local Offline Star Catalog Database